hanskrio/RL_energy/README.md

-# Deep reinforcement learning for optimizing heat pumps.
+# Deep reinforcement learning for controlling heat pumps.

-## Setup Instructions for `boptestgym`
+## Setup Instructions for the project.

 The `boptestgym` environment is used to simulate heat pump optimization scenarios for reinforcement learning tasks.
 Follow these steps to set up the environment: